 Read on for a roundup of 20 (mostly) free things for families to do for Halloween.
 And we’d love to hear how your family will celebrate - leave a comment below!

 There are many reasons not to take your kids out for traditional, around the neighborhood, nighttime trick-or-treating: Your little pumpkin is just too young and is still afraid of the dark.
-You might have a child (like mine) with an autism spectrum disorder – the sensory input and the possibility of complete meltdown are just too great.
-Perhaps you’re trying to move toward a greener Halloween, or you just want your kids to think more about giving than getting.
+You have a sensory child (like mine) and a complete meltdown seems inevitable.
+You’re trying to move toward a more earth-friendly or less sugary Halloween.
+Or, you just want your kids to think more about giving than getting.

 Whatever the reason, there’s no need to feel left out for Halloween.
-There are plenty of alternatives to traditional trick-or-treating in the Greater Boston area, and dare I say, they may be even better than the real thing!
-Read on for some ideas to celebrate Halloween without pounding the pavement on Halloween night.
+There are plenty of alternatives to traditional trick-or-treating in Boston, and dare I say, they may be even better than the real thing!

 We're glad you're here at Mommy Poppins Boston, your free online resource for everything for families and kids in the greater Boston area.
 We'd love to hear from you with any questions or suggestions! — Tara and Audrey